 The yogurt will thicken a little bit more in the fridge.
 I usually give it a day or so in the fridge before we use it.

 I make my own granola which we eat with this yogurt all the time.
-The kids love it when I add some honey to it or maple or homemade jam.
+The kids love it when I add some honey to it or maple or homemade jam like my peach jam, or mulberry jam, or strawberry jam.
+We also love adding canned fruit like those candied oranges or canned peaches.
 We also love eating it with fresh fruit.
 I use it in recipes if they call for yogurt and I also use it to make salad dressings or sauces.

 This is a simple and very affordable way to make yogurt.
 I hope you’ll give it a try!